DizNicolasAmor/interviews-practice/BLOCKCHAIN.md

 - Tokens can be used in decentralized apps(Dapps) to access a feature or service in a Dapp, such as voting, playing a video, pay for less trade fees, earn more interest rates in DeFi.
 - Tokens are also being used to represent an entity on the blockchain.
 This entity could be an asset such as gold, electricity, stocks, fiat currencies, art, houses, among others.
 - Tokens are widely used by businesses and startups looking to use blockchain technology to get funds for their projects.
 This is a part of their initial coin offering (ICO).

+### What are Native tokens?

+Some people call blockchain platform cryptocurrency as "Native tokens".
+Examples: BTC, ETH, ADA, ATOM.
+Both cryptocurrencies and tokens represent value.Cryptocurrencies represent a certain amount of fiat money and there are some tokens that do as well.

+The ** difference ** between tokens and cryptocurrencies lies in their structure: tokens are programmed on a blockchain that has been created to host tokens (like the Ethereum blockchain), while cryptocurrencies (like ether) have their own blockchain and its own mining process.

 ### What is a NFT?